-- The Education (Independent School Standards) Regulations 2014 - Keeping Children Safe in Education (KCSIE) (2023) - Working Together to Safeguard Children (2023) - Prevent Duty Guidance: for England and Wales (2023)

-- Disqualification under the Childcare Act (July 2018) - What do to if you are worried a child is being abused Advice for practitioners (departmental advice) (March 2015) - Early Years Foundation Stage Framework (2021)
+- The Education (Independent School Standards) Regulations (2014) - Keeping Children Safe in Education (KCSIE) (2024) - Working Together to Safeguard Children (February 2023) - Working Together to Improve Attendance (2024) - Prevent Duty Guidance: for England and Wales (December 2023) - Disqualification under the Childcare Act (July 2018) - What do to if you are worried a child is being abused Advice for practitioners (departmental advice) (March 2015) - Early Years Foundation Stage Framework (2024)

-This policy is updated annually, drawing on feedback from staff, and is published to all staff and volunteers and placed on the school website.
-This policy is based on KCSIE 2023 and any references to national guidance made within this document are in relation to the versions listed above.
-The school will always refer to the above statutory guidance as the benchmark for all safeguarding practice and decision making.
+This policy is centrally updated annually by the RSL on behalf of Cognita, drawing on feedback from staff, followed by a school review, It is published to all staff and volunteers and placed on the school website.
+This policy is based on KCSIE 2024 and any references to national guidance made within this document are in relation to the versions listed above.
+The school will always refer to the above statutory guidance as the benchmark for all safeguarding practice and decision making, whilst adhering to local authority procedures.